 When we miss our goals

 Inevitably, if we don’t reach our goal, we blame ourselves instead of learning or asking for feedback.
-We begin to feel bad about ourselves; we feel disappointed that we have failed.
-Over time, the result of these feelings turns into a lowered self-image and ultimately depression.
+We feel bad about ourselves, disappointed that we have failed.
+Over time, these feelings result in a lowered self-image and depression.

 Breaking the pattern